Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations

+In this section we prove that any GeSP can be expressed as a linear transformation of a White Noise.
 While the following result requires some technical details, it can be conceived in a quite intuitive manner.
-The procedure is simple.
-In order to obtain an arbitrary GeSP $Z$ from a White Noise, we start by applying a negative Laplacian operator on $Z$ in order to obtain a mean-square continuous stochastic process.
-Then, we apply the Karhunen-Loève Theorem for a suitable Hilbert space where this continuous stochastic process can be indexed.
-The obtention of an orthonormal basis of this Hilbert space and of a sequence of uncorrelated random variables allows to construct a White Noise which is linearly related to $Z$.
+Given a GeSP $Z$, we construct a White Noise from which we can obtain $Z$ linearly.
+We start by applying an enough-high order negative Laplacian operator to $Z$ in order to obtain a mean-square continuous stochastic process.
+This regular process is then identified to a process indexed by a suitable Hilbert space, for which we can apply the Karhunen-Loève Theorem.
+The use of the orthonormal basis of this Hilbert space and of the sequence of uncorrelated random variables obtained allows to construct a White Noise from which we can linearly re-obtain $Z$.